WyldResearchLtd/Ligger.spritebuilder/README.md

 Level 2

 Things get a little faster here, and yes, you didn't imagine that, that is a giant frog on the flower lined path.
 Careful, your
-Ligger can be flattened by that Frogger.
+Ligger can be flattened by the Frogger. ;-)

 Level 3